 Vietnam’s cuisine is one of the most wholesome and delicious in the world, as steaming bowls of soups flavored with ginger, chili, garlic and coriander straight from the hillsides are served up with succulent meat and vegetable dishes.
 Vietnam’s food is a reflection of the landscape, environment and culture: hot, beautiful, simple and vibrant all at once, and washed down with Saigon beer.

-As soon as you arrive in this wonderful country you’ll fall madly in love with it.
-It’s wildlife is so vast, it’s culture so diverse, it’s landscapes so addictive and it’s people so darn lovely.
-For these reasons, over the past few years, it has become one of the most popular destinations for tourists across the world, but fear not, there’s still plenty of off the beaten track-ness to be had.
+As soon as you arrive in this diverse, eye-wateringly beautiful country, you’ll fall madly in love with it.
+Its wildlife is so diverse, it’s culture so vibrant, it’s landscapes so addictive and it’s people unendingly warm.

-The UNESCO world heritage site, is an incredible system of caves, of varying shapes and sizes, was formed over 400 million years ago and is an absolute explorers heaven on earth.
-It even boasts the largest cave in the world!
+This UNESCO World Heritage Site is an incredible system of caves, all of varying shapes and sizes.
+It was formed over 400 million years ago and is an absolute explorers heaven on earth.
+It even boasts the largest cave in the world.

-Ha Giang in the mountains of northern Vietnam is truly the “final frontier” of Vietnam and is bursting with natural splendour and authentic experiences with local minority villages.
+Ha Giang, in the mountains of northern Vietnam, is truly the “final frontier” of the country, and is bursting with natural splendour and authentic experiences thanks to some local minority villages.